Autism Spectrum Disorder (Part 1): An Overview for Educators

 Students with autism are students first.
 That’s the key to this module.
 What we know about children with autism is that they have core deficits in the areas of social communication and in the areas of restrictive or repetitive range of behaviors.
 But what we also know about children with autism is that they may be academically on target, they may be academically advanced, and they may have cognitive deficits and be behind academically.

 The number of children with autism is increasing dramatically.
-The new prevalence numbers are 1 in 68.
 So every teacher during their career is going to teach a child with autism.
 But they’re going to come with different behaviors, and those behaviors can be quirky, they can be annoying, they can be different, but children with autism can accomplish incredible things.
 So every teacher will have a child with autism in their classroom during their career.
 If you embrace the challenge of working with children with autism, it can be one of the most wonderful experiences in your career.
 But you have to meet children with autism, like all children, where they are.
 You have to embrace their strengths and help them through their areas of needs and their areas of deficits, but that can be done using evidence-based instructional practices and data-based decision making to guide the instruction to help children make as much progress as they can.

 A child with autism takes a village.
 No one teacher can do it alone.
 It takes an educational team.
 And that team needs to include the general ed teacher, the special ed teacher, the parents, a speech-language pathologist, the school administrator or principal, and other members, other related service providers.
 It often is going to include a board-certified behavior analyst, because we know that implied behavior analysis is one of the most effective strategies to teach children with autism.
 But the great thing about working with children with autism is they are children first.
 And when you see them learn and accomplish new skills, it’s a wonderful accomplishment for them and a wonderful opportunity for the whole educational team to celebrate.